microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image retrieval

 This task represents data of images retrieved by text queries.
+There is an optional attribute called `match`. `match: 1` indicates image and text match.

 ```json
 {